ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 copyright: "2023, 2024"
 subcollection: dr-automation
 ---
-# Architecture for IBM Power Virtual Server DR Automation
+# Architecture for {{site.data.keyword.DR_full}}

-IBM® Power Virtual Server DR Automation is a robust disaster recovery solution specifically designed for IBM data centers, distinct from general IBM Cloud resources.
+{{site.data.keyword.DR_full}} is a robust disaster recovery solution specifically designed for IBM data centers, distinct from general IBM Cloud resources.
 This solution leverages dedicated network configurations and direct-attached storage to provide secure, reliable disaster recovery (DR) capabilities.

-The IBM Cloud Service Framework facilitates seamless deployment and management of Power Virtual Server DR Automation by integrating key components such as the Service Broker, Resource Management Controller (RMC), and IBM Cloud Catalog.
+The IBM Cloud Service Framework facilitates seamless deployment and management of {{site.data.keyword.DR_full_notm}} by integrating key components such as the Service Broker, Resource Management Controller (RMC), and IBM Cloud Catalog.
 This framework streamlines the DR setup process, enhances security, and ensures compliance, delivering a comprehensive DR solution within the IBM Cloud infrastructure.

-Explore the following sections to understand the Power Virtual Server DR Automation architecture, features, hardware requirements, and network configurations.
+Explore the following sections to understand the {{site.data.keyword.DR_full_notm}} architecture, features, hardware requirements, and network configurations.

 ## Table of Contents